mrcnski/signor.dev/_posts/2020-05-21-the-carnivore-diet.md

 description: "A diet has been growing in popularity that seems to reflect the bizarre and extreme nature of our times.
 It is the carnivore diet -- eating only unprocessed animal products, mostly meat."
 ---

+It is now March 2023, almost three years since I first wrote this article.
+I've learned a lot in that time -- or perhaps I should say, unlearned.
+In particular, I no longer think that the hunter-gatherer ancestry theory holds any water, so a lot of the logic contained here is spurious.
+And my experiences in life, and with this diet specifically, have led me to conclude that radical diets are almost always a bad idea.
+The issues I was trying to fix were not physical, but spiritual.
+ {: .update }

 A particular diet has appeared that seems to reflect the extreme nature of our times.
 It is the carnivore diet -- eating only unprocessed animal products, mostly meat.

 {% include image.html name="the-carnivore-diet/steak-1.jpeg" alt="Restaurant steak" width="504" %}